 Many Large Sevengill Sharks Seen in La Jolla Cove

 La Jolla Cove is THE place to snorkel and scuba dive in San Diego!
-What makes this area so unique is that there is an underwater submarine canyon just outside of La Jolla Cove.
-It is not uncommon for an offshore species of shark to make it way into here.
-If you do recall, this is also the area where the very first fatal shark attack in San Diego happened in 1959, as well as two more non-fatal attacks (see above).
+What makes this area so unique is an underwater submarine canyon just outside of La Jolla Cove.
+It is not uncommon for an offshore species of shark to make its way here.
+If you recall, this is also where the first fatal shark attack in San Diego happened in 1959 and two more non-fatal attacks (see above).

 Whale Shark Spotted off of San Diego!!!!